mroman-ibs/FuzzyResampling/README.md

   - *SEResamplingMean* - estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021)).

+- Calculation of the characteristics of fuzzy numbers:

+  - *CalculateFuzziness* - calculate the fuzziness of fuzzy number (see (Grzegorzewski, Hryniewicz, and Romaniuk 2019)),
+  - *CalculateWidth* - calculate the width of fuzzy number (see (Grzegorzewski and Romaniuk 2022)),
+  - *CalculateAmbiguity* - calculate the ambiguity of fuzzy number (see (Grzegorzewski, Hryniewicz, and Romaniuk 2019)),
+  - *CalculateAmbiguityL* - calculate the left-hand ambiguity of fuzzy number (see (Grzegorzewski and Romaniuk 2022)),
+  - *CalculateAmbiguityR* - calculate the right-hand ambiguity of fuzzy number (see (Grzegorzewski and Romaniuk 2022)),
+  - *CalculateValue* - calculate the value of fuzzy number (see (Grzegorzewski and Romaniuk 2022)),
+  - *CalculateExpValue* - calculate the expected value of fuzzy number (see (Grzegorzewski and Romaniuk 2022)).

 - Additional procedures: